InsightDataScience/wiki-content/content/statsd/statsd.md

 Beyond the technical problem it solves—getting data from point A to point B efficiently—StatsD’s biggest contributions are organizational in nature.
 It allows for a culture where developers don’t have to ask anyone’s permission to instrument their application, where metrics are captured before applications are deployed in production, and where abstract performance or resource utilization metrics can be directly linked to application or product metrics that are directly relevant to the business.

-The general architecture of how the StatsD daemon captures metrics is shown below.
+The general architecture of how the StatsD daemon captures metrics is shown below.</br>

 ![Image of StatsD Architecture](assets/statsd_arch.png)